Return Stacking and the Cost of Leverage

 Figure 3: Measuring the implied cost of financing in 10-Year U.S. Treasury futures versus 3-Month Treasury Bill yields and LIBOR

 We can also see that this rate has traded closely to SOFR.
-Again, as with S&P 500 futures, Treasury futures provide an implied financing rate that is competitive with the borrowing rates available only to the largest of Wall Street institutions.
+Again, as with S&P 500 futures, Treasury futures provide an implied financing rate that is competitive with the borrowing rates available only to the largest institutions on Wall Street.

 Figure 4: Measuring the implied cost of financing in 10-Year U.S. Treasury futures versus SOFR